LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

  [0.9923669075507301, 0.9768313338000191])          # sdevs
 ```

-There are three functions for basic dataset management using the `Dinfo`:
+There are three functions for straightforward data management using the
+`Dinfo`:

 - [`dcopy`](@ref) for duplicating the data objects on all related workers
 - [`unscatter`](@ref) for removing the data from workers (and freeing the
   memory)
 - [`gather_array`](@ref) for collecting the array pieces from individual
-  workers and pasting them together (an opposite of `scatter_array`.
+  workers and pasting them together (an opposite of `scatter_array`)

 Continuing the previous example, we can copy the data, remove the originals,
 and gather the copies: